-Come and discover Bristol’s hidden gem.
-Still often referred to as a Tea Garden, Beese’s was founded in 1846 by Mrs Anne Beese, who provided refreshments to the travellers and workers using the river and Conham Ferry, which the Beese family also ran.
+Discover one of Bristol’s hidden gems.
+Still often referred to as a Tea Garden, Beese’s was founded in 1846 by Mrs Anne Beese to provide refreshments to travellers and workers using or crossing the river.
+The Beese family also ran Conham Ferry.

-The Conham Ferry simply crosses from Beese’s to the steps on the Hanham side of the river, and is reputedly the oldest river ferry crossing on the River Avon.
-We are delighted to carry on the tradition by operating the ferry during our opening hours.
+The Conham Ferry simply crosses from Beese’s to the steps on the Hanham side of the river.
+It is reputedly the oldest ferry-crossing on the River Avon.
+(We are delighted to carry on the tradition by operating the ferry during our opening hours.)

 With our decking and marquee, Beese’s is a popular venue for wedding receptions as our unique location offers newly-weds something a little different.

 Our fully-licensed free house and gardens are available for private bookings, corporate events, birthday parties and wedding receptions.